DenisROBERT1/Loebner-bot-sample/README.md

 ## Adaptation to your chatbot
 - Step 1: Create a nice icon and put it in the place of the existing icon.
-- Step 2: Customize the title of the dialog box
+- Step 2: Customize the title of the dialog box.
-- Step 3: Program the launch of your chatbot when a round is going to start
+- Step 3: Program the launch of your chatbot when a round is going to start.
-- Step 4: Program the stop of your chatbot when a round is over
+- Step 4: Program the stop of your chatbot when a round is over.
 - Step 5: Program the sending of judge's questions to your chatbot, and your chatbot's response to the judge.
+- Step 6: Change parameters MIN_SPLIT_COMMA, MIN_SPLIT_POINT and BOT_SPEED to have a "human like" behaviour.

 Steps are noted "TODO" in program, search it to find the parts you have to change.